Foundation Scientific Learning Models

 Can we build a single large model for a wide range of scientific problems?

-We proposed a new framework for scientific machine learning, namely “In-Context Operator Networks” (ICON).
-A distinguishing feature of ICON is its ability to learn operators from data prompts during the inference phase, without weight adjustments.
+We proposed a new framework for scientific machine learning, namely “In-Context Operator Learning” and the corresponding model “In-Context Operator Networks” (ICON).
+A distinguishing feature of ICON is its ability to learn operators from numerical prompts during the inference phase, without weight adjustments.
 A single ICON model can tackle a wide range of tasks involving different operators, since it is trained as a generalist operator learner, rather than being tuned to approximate a specific operator.
 This is similar to how a single Large Language Model can solve a variety of natural language processing tasks specified by the language prompt.
+View the tutorial code in our GitHub repository.

 Figure 1: Diagram for multi-modal in-context operator learning.
 The model learns the operator from the textual prompt and/or numerical examples, and applys to the question to make the prediction, with one forward pass.